Stop Paying Your Adult Child’s Bills

 We get it.
 Parents have a very clear role in life – take care of your kids.
 And it’s a great honor and a great joy to do so.
-But as your child ages you aren’t taking care of them if you are protecting them from the realities of life.
-Our kids need to learn that not every thing you attempt, works.
+But as your child ages, you aren’t taking care of them if you are protecting them from the realities of life.
+Kids need to learn that not everything you attempt, works.
 Not every job you work at, you love.
 And you can’t always afford the things you’d like to have.
 One way to help your child is to stop paying your adult child’s bills.

 You wouldn’t keep running behind them as they ride their bike their whole life.
 Yes, they might fall.
 But they need to do it on their own.
 This is no different.
 Graduate beyond being the answer to their problems.
 Let them figure life out.
 It might not look pretty to watch, but you might be surprised at their growth on their own.

 Don’t let your happiness be dependent on their daily happiness.
 Growing up is difficult so your child’s adult life won’t always look like a romantic comedy with laughs and lattes.
 Life is difficult, but their struggle helps them grow.

 You know the science behind the butterfly.
 If a butterfly doesn’t work at emerging from the chrysalis, it dies.
 The struggle helps prepare it for flight.
 Stop paying your adult child’s bills.

 Money & Kids